The

 OpenRAN 5G NR requirements document

-This document describes the technical specifications for a white box 5G NR base station that operators can deploy in their mobile networks to provide 5G NR connectivity.
+This document describes the technical specifications for a 5G NR base station that operators can deploy in their mobile networks to provide 5G NR connectivity.
 The document describes the necessary requirements for deployment by participating operators.

 OpenRAN: The next generation of radio access networks